Athletics Contact Info

 Our athletic code addresses attendance, academic eligibility, alcohol, tobacco and drugs, and citizenship and sportsmanship, among other factors.
 Code violations can result in discipline ranging from game suspensions to removal from the team.

 All current athletes are given an athletic handbook.
-Extra copies of this document are available in the Secondary School office.
+Extra copies of this document are available in the secondary school office.

 Sports Teams